Last updated on February 27th, 2021 at 04:00 pm

 I love chocolate desserts, but lemon comes in a close second.
 If you’re eating dairy-free, gluten-free, or are vegan, it can be difficult to find a good lemon dessert, but you’re in luck.
-I have a vegan lemon bar recipe to share that is also gluten-free.
+These dairy-free lemon bars are also gluten-free.

 Jump to Recipe

 This delicious dairy-free lemon dessert is made with natual sweeteners and real lemon for the perfect combination of tartness and sweet.
 We’re using almond flour, and there are no eggs in this recipe–so vegans and those of you eating gluten-free are covered–although everyone will love these tasty lemon squares.